bilsch/terraform-azure-vpc/README.md

 PRs welcome.
 Consider this module very TBD ;)

+Note this module is very immautre.
+It is being developed as a means of learning azure and vpc / networking.
+It for sure is not tested much if at all - it applies ;) Use this module at your own risk

 ## TODO

 Looking at the Azure provided vpc module [terraform-azurerm-avm-res-network-virtualnetwork](https://github.com/Azure/terraform-azurerm-avm-res-network-virtualnetwork/tree/main) there are some things this module could stand to implement: